 - 2 medium sized, thick sushi-grade ahi tuna or yellowfin tuna steaks

 - 2 tablespoons canola oil (divided)

 - Wasabi paste

-- Pulse wasabi peas in a food processor until it forms a course powder.
-Place in a shallow dish for dredging such as a pie pan.
-Pat dry the tuna steaks and brush one tablespoon of canola oil on both sides.
-Sprinkle both sides with salt and pepper.
-Dredge tuna on all sides in wasabi peas to coat.
-Heat a medium cast iron skillet on high heat.
-Sear tuna for 3 minutes on first side and 2 minutes on second side until nicely seared on the outside and rare on the inside.
+- Heat a medium cast iron skillet on high heat.
+Add about 1 tablespoon of canola oil.
+Sear the tuna for 3 minutes on first side and 2 minutes on second side until nicely seared on the outside and rare on the inside.
 Make sure to sear the sides as well.
-Take out of skillet and let rest on cutting board for 5 minutes.
-Slice thinly against the grain and serve with dipping sauce and wasabi paste.
+Take out of the skillet and let rest on a cutting board for 5 minutes.
+Slice thinly against the grain and serve with the dipping sauce and a dollop of wasabi paste.

-The tuna can also be left whole and served as a thick seared tuna steak as an entree, along with a side of sticky rice and nice ginger salad.
+- The tuna can also be left whole and served as a thick seared tuna steak as an entree, along with a side of sticky rice and a nice ginger salad.

 Keywords: seared tuna steak recipe, pan seared tuna, seared tuna, wasabi